-- A group of breast cancer patients who spent half an hour watching birds or strolling in a park three times a week had increased attention span and significant gains in quality of life ratings, compared patients who did not take these actions.
+- A group of breast cancer patients who spent half an hour watching birds or strolling in a park three times a week had increased attention span and significant gains in quality of life ratings, compared patients who stayed inside.

 - A study of 100 people in a diversity of work settings found that employees with window views of nature had lower levels of job stress and higher reports of general well-being than those without such views.

-The research is of more than academic interest.
-Hospitals, for example, are incorporating “healing gardens” into their designs.
+These studies are leading to changes in the health-care industry: Hospitals, for example, are incorporating “healing gardens” into their designs.
 Nursing homes are installing aquariums and aviaries.
 Workplaces are adding rooftop gardens and interior plants.
 And “wilderness therapy” is being offered to cancer patients, emotionally disturbed children and rape survivors, among many others.
-The findings also have implications for the design of cities and parks.

 Check out NWF's Wildlife Gardening section and get tips for making a natural oasis outside your home.
 Then, tweet us your experiences of how nature has rejuvenated you and helped your mental and physical health!